List of Re:Zero episodes

-Re:Zero − Starting Life in Another World, or simply Re:Zero, is an anime television series based on the light novel of the same name written by Tappei Nagatsuki and illustrated by Shinichirō Ōtsuka.
-The anime series adaptation was announced by the Kadokawa Corporation in July 2015.
-Masaharu Watanabe and Masahiro Yokotani serve as the animation director and head writer, respectively.
-The animation was produced by the studio White Fox.
-Kyuta Sakai serves as both character designer and as chief animation director.
+Re:Zero − Starting Life in Another World is an anime television series based on the light novel series Re:Zero − Starting Life in Another World written by Tappei Nagatsuki and illustrated by Shinichirou Otsuka.
+The series follows Subaru Natsuki, a high school student transported to another world with the ability to automatically rewind time to a certain checkpoint upon his death.
+Masaharu Watanabe serves as series director for the first two seasons, while Masahiro Shinohara succeeded his role beginning with the third season.
+Masahiro Yokotani serves as the series composition writer, while Kyuta Sakai serves as both a character designer and chief animation director.
 The series is streamed by Crunchyroll.

-Re:Zero premiered on April 4, 2016 across four channels: TV Tokyo, TV Osaka, TV Aichi, and AT-X. The first season concluded on September 19.
+Re:Zero premiered on April 3, 2016, with the first season airing across four networks: TV Tokyo, TV Osaka, TV Aichi, and AT-X. The first season concluded on September 19.
 After season one, two original video animations (OVAs) based on the series were released on October 6, 2018, and November 8, 2019, respectively.
 On March 23, 2019, it was announced that a second season was in production with the original cast and staff reprised returning for the second season.
-The second season was aired in two parts, with the first half releasing from July 8 to September 30, 2020, and the second half airing on January 6, 2021.
-The third season was also released in two parts, with the first batch of eight episodes premiering on October 2, 2024 and concluding on November 20, the second batch episodes premiered on February 5, 2025 and concluded on March 26, 2025.
-Shortly after the season three finale, it was announced that a fourth season was in production with a set release window of April 2026.
+The season was originally set to release in April 2020, before being delayed due to the COVID-19 pandemic.
+It was aired in two parts, with the first half releasing from July 8 to September 30, 2020, and the second half airing on January 6, 2021.
+The third season was also released in two parts, with the first batch of eight episodes running from October 2 to November 20, 2024, and the second batch, also eight episodes, following from February 5 to March 26, 2025.
+Immediately following the conclusion of the third season, a fourth was announced to be in production.
+It released in the same two-part format, with the first batch of eleven episodes running from April 8 to June 17, 2026.
+The second batch, consisting of eight episodes, began airing on August 12 of the same year.

-A series of shorts featuring chibi style versions of the characters, titled Re:Zero − Starting Break Time From Zero (Re:ゼロから始める休憩時間(ブレイクタイム), Re:Zero kara Hajimeru Break Time) and produced by Studio Puyukai, aired on AT-X after each episode of the series, starting on April 8, 2016.
-It was replaced by a new series of shorts, titled Re:Petit − Starting Life in Another World from Petit (Re:プチから始める異世界生活, Re:Puchi kara Hajimeru Isekai Seikatsu), which began airing on June 24, 2016.
-In July 2020, a second season of Re:Zero − Starting Break Time From Zero was announced; the episodes released in July through Kadokawa's YouTube channel.
+Along with the first season's initial broadcast, a series of shorts featuring chibi style versions of the characters, titled Re:Zero − Starting Break Time From Zero (Re:ゼロから始める, Ri:Zero kara Hajimeru Bureiku Taimu) and produced by Studio Puyukai, aired on AT-X after each episode of the series, starting on April 8, 2016.
+It was replaced by a new series of shorts, titled Re:Petit − Starting Life in Another World from Petit (Re:プチから始める異世界生活, Ri:Puchi kara Hajimeru Isekai Seikatsu), which began airing on June 24, 2016.
+Additional episodes of Re:Zero − Starting Break Time From Zero were released alongside the second and third seasons.